ryasar79/reduxx/README.md

         super( props );

-        // Step 2: c) Add the setupReduxX function here, pass in "this" setupReduxX( this );
+        // Step 2: b) Add the setupReduxX function here,
+        //            pass in "this" as the first argument setupReduxX( this );
     }